wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

   </ul>
 {{site.data.alerts.end}}

+{% include important.html content="Do not add the `$` character to the application or service name.
+These spans are rejected by Wavefront." %}

 ### Instrument Your Application with OpenTracing SDKs

 Choose the Wavefront OpenTracing SDK for your microservice's programming language, and click the link to go to its `README` file on GitHub: